CollinHeist/TitleCardMaker/docs/getting_started/connections/index.md

     filename](../../user_guide/settings.md#multi-library-filename-support)
     setting in order to properly integrate.
 Carefully read the in-UI help text and the linked documentation before enabling this.

-Use the sidebar to find the instructions to set up the connections for each type of server.